Iger back on top in a Disney plot twist that few saw coming

 But his time as chief executive was also marked by what many saw as unforced errors for a company that, under Iger, appeared could do no wrong.

-The company became embroiled in a public fight with Gov. Ron DeSantis, after Disney’s home state of Florida enacted a measure that forbids instruction on sexual orientation and gender identity in elementary schools up to third grade, a rule critics dubbed the “don’t say gay” law.
+The company based in Burbank, California, became embroiled in a public fight with Gov. Ron DeSantis of Florida — where Disney runs the giant Walt Disney World theme park resort — enacted a measure that forbids instruction on sexual orientation and gender identity in elementary schools up to third grade, a rule critics dubbed the “don’t say gay” law.

 Chapek remained silent publicly at first, and that ignited an employee revolt.
 When Chapek then denounced the measure, it kicked off a political backlash with conservative lawmakers and media outlets pushing boycotts and labeling Disney as too “woke.”